Brigitte Bardot: Beginnings: 1952–1955

-Bardot had a leading role in an Italian melodrama, Concert of Intrigue (1954) and in a French adventure film, Caroline and the Rebels (1954).
-She had a good part as a flirtatious student in School for Love (1955), opposite Jean Marais, for director Marc Allégret.

-Bardot played her first sizeable English-language role in Doctor at Sea (1955), as the love interest for Dirk Bogarde.
-The film was the third-most-popular movie at the British box-office that year.

-She had a small role in The Grand Maneuver (1955) for director René Clair, supporting Gérard Philipe and Michelle Morgan.
-The part was bigger in The Light Across the Street (1956) for director Georges Lacombe.
-She had another in the Hollywood film, Helen of Troy, playing Helen's handmaiden.

-For the Italian movie Mio figlio Nerone (1956) Bardot was asked by the director to appear as a blonde.
-Rather than wear a wig to hide her naturally brunette hair she decided to dye her hair.
-She was so pleased with the results that she decided to retain the hair colour.
+Bardot had a leading role in 1954 in an Italian melodrama, Concert of Intrigue, and in a French adventure film, Caroline and the Rebels.
+She had a good part as a flirtatious student in 1955's School for Love, opposite Jean Marais, for director Marc Allégret.
+Bardot played her first sizeable English-language role in 1955 in Doctor at Sea as the love interest for Dirk Bogarde.
+The film was the third most popular movie in Britain that year.
+Bardot had a small role in The Grand Maneuver (1955) for director René Clair, supporting Gérard Philipe and Michèle Morgan.
+Her part was bigger in The Light Across the Street (1956) for director Georges Lacombe.
+She had another in the Hollywood film Helen of Troy, playing Helen's handmaiden.
+For the Italian movie Nero's Weekend (1956), brunette Bardot was asked by the director to appear as a blonde.
+She dyed her hair rather than wear a wig; she was so pleased with the results that she decided to retain the color.

 Rise to stardom: 1956–1962

 Bardot then appeared in four movies that made her a star.
 First up was a musical, Naughty Girl (1956), where Bardot played a troublesome school girl.
-Directed by Michel Boisrond, it was co-written by Roger Vadim and was a big hit, the 12th most popular film of the year in France.
-It was followed by a comedy, Plucking the Daisy (1956), written by Vadim with the director Marc Allégret, and another success in France.
-So too was the comedy The Bride Is Much Too Beautiful (1956) with Louis Jourdan.

-Finally there was the melodrama And God Created Woman (1956), Vadim's debut as director, with Bardot starring opposite Jean-Louis Trintignant and Curt Jurgens.
-The film, about an immoral teenager in a respectable small-town setting, was a huge success, not just in France but also around the world – it was among the ten most popular films in Britain in 1957.
+Directed by Michel Boisrond, it was co-written by Roger Vadim and was a great success, going on to become the 12th most popular film of the year in France.
+It was followed by a comedy, Plucking the Daisy (1956), also written by Vadim.
+This was succeeded by The Bride Is Much Too Beautiful (1956) with Louis Jourdan.
+Finally, there was the melodrama And God Created Woman (1956).
+The movie was Vadim's debut as director, with Bardot starring opposite Jean-Louis Trintignant and Curt Jurgens.
+The film, about an immoral teenager in an otherwise respectable small-town setting, was an even larger success, not just in France but also around the world, listed among the ten most popular films in Great Britain in 1957.

+In the United States, the film was the highest-grossing foreign film ever released, earning $4 million, which author Peter Lev describes as "an astonishing amount for a foreign film at that time".
 It turned Bardot into an international star.
-From at least 1956, she was being hailed as the "sex kitten".
-The film scandalized the United States and theatre managers were arrested for screening it.
+From at least 1956, she was hailed as the "sex kitten".
+The film scandalized the United States and some theater managers were even arrested just for screening it.
+Paul O'Neil of Life (June 1958) in describing Bardot's international popularity, writes: